techlib/celus/docs/install.rst

 This installation instructions manual is based on RHEL/CentOS 8.0 system.
 It should be possible to use it with only minor adjustments on other Linux systems as well.

+We recommend using a separate (virtual) machine for installation of Celus.
+The system is relatively self-contained, but there may be some system wide changes made during the installation that might conflict with other apps installed in parallel.
+For example, the system wide services ``celery`` and ``celerybeat`` will be created for `Celus`.

 Prerequisites
 =============